digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 <img src="/assets/img/post-imgs/Sonar-Jenkins/11.png" width="auto" width="100%">

-Alternatively, You also can directly enter your GitLab username and password in Jenkins > Credentials > System > Global Credentials > Add Credentials > Select "Username Password" from  the drop down menu as the option for "Kind"
+Alternatively, You also can directly enter your GitLab username and password in Jenkins > Credentials > System > Global Credentials > Add Credentials > Select "Username Password" from  the drop-down menu as the option for "Kind."

-Now, Let's move on to "**Build**" section, and click "**Add build step**" and select "**Execute Sonar Scanner**" option
+Now, Let's move on to the "**Build**" section, and click "**Add build step**" and select the "**Execute Sonar Scanner**" option.

 **Build > Add Build Step > Execute Sonar Scanner**

-Task to run : Define a name for Scanner
+The task to run: Define a name for Scanner

-JDK : Leave it default or set your own JAVA
+JDK: Leave it to default or set your own JAVA

-Path to project properties : In here, you can define sonar-project.properties file location.
+Path to project properties: In here, you can define the sonar-project. properties file location.
 [Optional]

-Analysis properties : Define Analysis Properties
+Analysis properties: Define Analysis Properties

 ```bash
 sonar.projectBaseDir=/var/lib/jenkins/workspace/{YOUR_PRJECT_DIRECTORY}